 (2) Toastmasters program hosted an open house session to give you a taste of what it’s like to attend NAAAP CO Toastmasters;

-(3) Interview and resume workshop led by a HR manager from Fortune 100 company;
+(3) Interview and resume workshop led by an HR manager from Fortune 100 company;

-(4) Workshop led by Executives from leading companies in Finance/Accounting industry;
+(4) Workshop led by Executives from leading companies in the Finance/Accounting industry;

-(5) Inside look into the healthcare industry’s latest career trends and policy changes that will have a fundamental impact on the way healthcare is provided.
+(5) Inside look into the healthcare industry’s latest career trends and policy changes that will have a fundamental impact on the way healthcare are provided.

 U.S. Study Tour